When To See Your Pelvic Floor PT Postpartum

 So let's address the confusion around when is a good time to see your pelvic floor physical therapist postpartum.

-When To Start PT Postpartum
+When To Start Postpartum Pelvic Floor PT

 The go-to answer to this question is 6-weeks.
 I always schedule 6-weeks after the due date during pregnancy, but educate my moms that they can come in sooner depending on their individual needs.